lauslim12/intract-social-network/README.md

 * Use `git pull repo` to fetch the code, or download it by using `git clone`.
 * Copy the repository into the `.htdocs` folder in XAMPP or any other local host web server that you have.
 * Import the `.sql` file.
+* Register an account to be used at the website.
 * Done.

 For Developers,